being-hd/being-hd.github.io/README.md

 (Built from scratch with love and a lot of patience)

-Best viewed on desktops, tabs (moble view optimization is under progress)
+Best viewed on desktops and tabs (moble view optimization is under progress)